-Exam Papers % of GCSE Details Exam Paper 1 Exam Paper 1 Students will sit a 1 hour 45 minute exam worth 100 marks.
-To cover the five food preparation of skills, Food, nutrition and health, Food science, Food safety, Food choice, Food provena Multiple choice questions (20 marks) Five questions each with a number of sub questions (80 marks) NEA % of GCSE Details NEA 1 15% NEA 1: Food investigation Students' understanding of the working characteristics, functional and chemical properties of ingredients. presentation of food and application of nutrition related to the chosen task.
-Students' knowledge, skills and understanding in relation to the planning, preparation, cooking, presentation of food and application of nutrition related to the chosen task.
-Students will prepare, cook and present a final menu of three dishes within a single period of no
+Examination Papers % of GCSE Details Examination Paper 1 50% Students will sit a 1 hour 45 minutes examination worth 100 marks.
+To cover the five food preparation skills, Food, Nutrition and Health, Food Science, Food Safety, Food Choice, Food Provenance.
+Multiple choice questions (20 marks) Five questions each with a number of sub questions (80 marks) Non-Examination Assessment (NEA) % of GCSE Details NEA 1 15% NEA 1: Food investigation Students' understanding of the working characteristics, functional and chemical properties of ingredients.
+NEA 2 35% NEA 2: Food preparation assessment Students' knowledge, skills and understanding in relation to the planning, preparation, cooking, presentation of food and application of nutrition related to the chosen task.
+Students will prepare, cook and present a final menu of three dishes within a single period of no more than three hours, planning in advance how this will be achieved.